 Puppies at FHF are exposed to a variety of children and other dogs and are handled daily.
 We raise our puppies using Early neurologic Stimulation and Puppy Culture.
 They are exposed to car rides, collars, and crates before going to their new homes.
 They are exposed to carpet, linoleum, tile, hardwood, and stairs at our home as well as cement, foam tiles, and turf in the puppy play area.
-Weather permitting, they will go outside on grass, dirt, gravel, and cement.
+Weather permitting, they will go outside on grass, dirt, gravel, asphalt, deck boards, porch, and cement.
 Our yard has a wide variety of obstacles and toys for puppies to practice playing on.
 Each litter will spend some time in the whelping pen, playpen, kennels, and outside pens (weather permitting).
 They spend some time each day loose in our house and exploring different parts of our house.

 Each puppy is microchipped, BAER tested, and vaccinated with a DPC around 7 weeks old.
 They are dewormed multiple times as well.
 They will be started on heartworm and flea preventative at 7 weeks.
 Not all of our Aussies or Miniature Americans will have docked tails or front dew claws removed.
 We do still get natural bobs and some litters may be docked on Stud Dog's request.
 All of our puppies have their rear dew claws removed shortly after birth.